10 Best RN to BSN Programs in California (Online & Campus) – 2023 Rankings

 • National University’s program includes a Nursing Leadership and Management practicum.

-Latest on California’s Push for 80 Percent BSN by 2020
+Latest on California’s Push for 80 Percent BSN

 A California Action Coalition